-- Ease of use – You wan a broker that meets your requirements in terms of ease of trading.
-Some offer online only share dealing via an app, others offer telephone dealing whilst certain brokers offer a combination of these.
+- Ease of use – You want a broker that meets your requirements in terms of ease of trading.
+Some offer online-only share dealing via an app, others offer telephone dealing whilst certain brokers offer a combination of these.

 - Speed and reliability – You want your broker to be able to execute your trades in a quick and simple manner whilst also offering you tight spreads to ensure you don’t overpay.

 - Market availability – Different brokers and platforms offer differing market coverages.
-With some brokers one is able to only invest in UK shares whilst other brokers have a much wider availability in terms of being able to invest in most shares across the developed world.
+With some brokers, one is able to only invest in UK shares whilst other brokers have much wider availability in terms of being able to invest in most shares across the developed world.

-- Customer Service – Different brokers and platforms offer differing level of customer service.
+- Customer Service – Different brokers and platforms offer differing levels of customer service.
 You want one that is tailored to your needs.
 Platforms with higher customer service ratings tend to charge more.

 - Customer Satisfaction – What other customers think of the product offered, check out Trustpilot and Reviews.io.

 The Different Online Share Dealing Platforms Available

-They are a number of online stock brokers to choose from.
-Some of the most popular online share dealing platforms in the UK are: (in no prticular order)
+There are a number of online stock brokers to choose from.
+Some of the most popular online share dealing platforms in the UK are: (in no particular order)